Skip to main content

 You will see fruit sold in villages, city markets, supermarkets, train stations, and beach towns all over the island.

-King coconut, known locally as thambili, is one of the most iconic and refreshing things you can drink in Sri Lanka.
-It is not the same as a regular green coconut.
-King coconuts have an orange outer shell and contain naturally sweet coconut water that is rich in electrolytes.
+King coconut, known locally as thambili, is one of the most iconic and refreshing drinks you can enjoy in Sri Lanka.
+Unlike regular green coconuts, king coconuts are easily recognized by their bright orange outer shell and are prized for their naturally sweet, electrolyte-rich coconut water.

 Fresh king coconut held by hand on a tropical Sri Lankan beach with ocean waves in the background